sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 Imagine an experiment in which grains of sand are dropped one-at-a-time onto a graph, pausing to allow the configuration to stabilize between drops.
 Some configurations will only be seen once in this process.
-For example, for most graphs, once sand is dropped on the graph, no addition of sand+stabilization will result in a graph empty of sand.
+For example, for most graphs, once sand is dropped on the graph, no sequence of additions of sand and stabilizations will result in a graph empty of sand.
 Other configurations---the so-called *recurrent configurations*---will be seen infinitely often as the process is repeated indefinitely.

 To be precise, a configuration `c` is *recurrent* if (i) it is stable, and (ii) given any configuration `a`, there is a configuration `b` such that `c = \mbox{stab}(a+b)`, the stabilization of `a + b`.

-The *maximal-stable* configuration, denoted `c_{\mathrm{max}}` is defined by `c_{\mathrm{max}}(v)=\mbox{out-degree}(v)-1` for all nonsink vertices `v`.
+The *maximal-stable* configuration, denoted `c_{\mathrm{max}}`, is defined by `c_{\mathrm{max}}(v)=\mbox{out-degree}(v)-1` for all nonsink vertices `v`.
 It is clear that `c_{\mathrm{max}}` is recurrent.
 Further, it is not hard to see that a configuration is recurrent if and only if it has the form